-One pan- you'll only need ONE pan for this baked Italian sausage dish.
+One pan- you'll only need ONE pan for this dish.
 Minimal mess, minimal cleanup!

 Few, easy steps- once your veggies and sausages are prepped, just toss and bake!

-Flexibility- you have lots of options with this dish: serve the sausage and veggies on their own, on a roll smothered with mozzarella, or on top of pasta with grated parmesan!
+Flexibility- you have lots of options with this dish: serve baked Italian sausage with peppers and tomatoes on their own, on a roll smothered with mozzarella, or on top of pasta with grated parmesan!